 Member States must establish or designate competent authorities by the 2nd of August 2025 (Art 113(b)).
 As per the date of publication, Malta is the only Member State which has designated both notifying and market surveillance authorities (‘clear’ in the table below).
 Eight Member States have pending legislative proposals or have appointed one competent authority (‘partial clarity’), whereas 18 Member States have not, to our knowledge, designated or established any competent authority.

 With regards to authorities protecting fundamental rights, Member States should publish a list of such authorities by the 2nd of November 2024 (Art 77 (2)).
-To our knowledge, only four Member States have published a list of such authorities as per the date of publication.
+To our knowledge, 7 Member States have published a list of such authorities as per the 20th of November 2024.

 Table 1: Overall status of National Authorities